amema42/minishell/README.md

     K --> C[Repeat Main Loop]
 ```

-In this version, I've replaced parentheses with `<br/>` tags to ensure that Mermaid properly parses the multiline text.
-This should resolve the parsing errors.

 This detailed documentation covers the main aspects of the `minishell` project, including its structure, parser, lexer, redirections, pipes, exit status, builtins, and memory management.
 It provides a foundation for understanding how each component functions and interacts within the shell.

 ## Author & License